 Million Fibers per Liter (MFL) - a measure of the presence of asbestos fibers that are longer than 10 micrometers.
 Nephelometric Turbidity Unit (NTU) - a measure of the clarity of water.
 Turbidity has no health effects.
 However, turbidity can provide a medium for microbial growth.
-Turbidity is monitored because it is a good indicator of the effectiveness of the filtration system.
+Turbidity is monitored because it is a good indicator of the

-Variances & Exemptions (V&E) - State or EPA permission not to meet an MCL or a treatment technique under certain
+Variances & Exemptions (V&E) - State or EPA permission not to meet an MCL or a treatment technique under certain conditions.

-Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system shall follow.
+Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements